HTML Guide

 Description Keystroke

-Finally, when you're in a table, to move to the end of a table press >, and to move to just before the start of a table press <.
+When you're in a table, to move to the end of a table press > (Shift + Period), and to move to just before the start of a table press < (Shift + Comma).